Hamzarashid/Hamzarashid/README.md

-Frontend-focused developer with 5 years of experience in building dynamic and scalable web applications.
-My technical proficiency spans HTML, CSS, JavaScript, and TypeScript, alongside modern front-end frameworks such as React, Next.js, Angular and React native.
-On the server side, I am skilled in using Node.js, Express, PhP and Python to build efficient and secure backend systems.
-I am passionate about utilizing my skills to tackle complex challenges and drive business growth.
-My strong problem-solving abilities, attention to detail, and collaborative spirit make me a valuable addition to any development team.
+Frontend-focused developer with 5 years of experience in building dynamic and scalable web applications, and 1.5 year of full-stackexperience delivering end-to-end solutions.
+My technical proficiency spans HTML, CSS, JavaScript, and TypeScript, alongsidemodernfront-end frameworks such as React, Next.js, Angular and React native.
+On the server side, I am skilled in using Node.js, Express, PhPandPythonto build efficient and secure backend systems.
+I am passionate about utilizing my skills to tackle complex challenges and drive businessgrowth.
+My strong problem-solving abilities, attention to detail, and collaborative spirit make me a valuable addition to any developmentteam.

 ---